-22. Dress to impress.
+22. Dress to impress

-23. Ask good questions.
+23. Ask good questions

 If you’re stuck at home and the only thing in your life is your CV and covering letter, give yourself a break.
-Get a daily routine and treat getting a job as your job – for the time being at least.
+Get a daily routine and treat getting a job as your full time job, for the time being at least.

-26. Get a part time job.
+26. Get a part-time job

 Also check out Gumtree to see if there are some little earners you could get involved in while you’re waiting.
 If you’re stuck for ideas, check out our Make Money section for loads of ways to make cash on the side.
 This is really important for your finances, your range of skills and your self esteem.

-27. Register with a temp agency.
+27. Register with a temp agency

-28. Set up your own ‘side’ business at home while you’re waiting.
+28. Set up your own ‘side’ business at home while you’re waiting

-29. Spend free time sorting other aspects of your life.
+29. Spend free time sorting other aspects of your life

 Get that bathroom painted; sort out your cupboards and drawers and sell your junk on eBay or a car boot sale; get your filing properly sorted and switch all your bills to cheaper providers.
-This is time that can be used really well and you will be SO pleased once you get a job that you’ve already got all those niggly tasks out of the way.
+This is time that can be used really well and you will be pleased once you get a job that you’ve already got all those annoying tasks out of the way.

-31. Consider your skills.
+31. Consider your skills